The Last Large-Size US Currency: A Ninety-Six Year Legacy

 Federal Reserve Notes

-First issued in 1914, these notes were backed by commercial paper and government bonds rather than precious metals.
-Large-size Federal Reserve Notes are relatively common in the collector market, though high-grade examples from certain districts command premium prices.
+First issued in 1914, these represent a philosophical shift – backed by commercial paper and government bonds rather than precious metals.
+They’re ancestors of the Federal Reserve Notes in your wallet right now.
+Large-size versions are relatively available, though high-grade examples from certain Federal Reserve districts carry premiums.

 National Bank Notes